-The HomeStyle process requires borrowers to purchase a property that fits within their guidelines, such as a 1 to 4-unit property, one-unit second homes or one-unit investor buildings.
-Fannie Mae requires the property to be in need of moderate repairs.
+The HomeStyle process requires borrowers to purchase a property that fits within their guidelines, such as a one to four-unit property, one-unit second homes, or one-unit investor buildings.
+Fannie Mae requires the property to need moderate repairs.
 For the most part, there are not many restrictions as to what kind of repairs can be made.
-For example, borrowers can have windows repaired, doors replaced, bathrooms remodeled, the roof updated and much more.
-Straightforwardly, renovations done must permanently fix the home and add value.
+For example, borrowers can have windows repaired, doors replaced, bathrooms remodeled, the roof updated, and much more.
+At the end of the day, renovations must permanently fix the home and add value.

 Most HomeStyle approved lenders require borrowers to hire a contractor and have an inspection on their property.
 The inspection gives lenders and borrowers reassurance that funds will be spent toward necessary renovations.
 Inspectors will evaluate the home and highlight any other issues that should be resolved.
 They can also suggest ideas on how to repair items.

-According to HomeStyle guidelines, your selected contractor must write a Scope of Work (SOW) plan with you, in addition to a contractor profile.
-This paperwork is required by lenders, so they have a concrete itinerary of what borrowers intend on repairing and how it will add value to the home.
+According to the HomeStyle guidelines and in addition to a contractor profile, your selected contractor must write a Scope of Work (SOW) plan with you.
+This paperwork is required by lenders because they need to have a concrete itinerary of what borrowers intend on repairing and how it will add value to the home.
 Your lender will require additional paperwork from you, such as the following: